qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

   The `localVariable` is taken address to, so it must be in linear memory, not Wasm execution stack (unless the compiler can optimize out the pointer).

 - GC needs to scan the references (pointers) on stack.
-If the Wasm app use application-managed GC (not Wasm built-in GC) (for reasons explained below), then the on-stack references (pointer) need to be "spilled" to linear memory.
+If the Wasm app use application-managed GC (not Wasm built-in GC, for reasons explained below), then the on-stack references (pointer) need to be "spilled" to linear memory.
 - Stack switching cannot be done.
 Golang use stack switching for goroutine scheduling (not in Wasm).
 [Currently Golang's performance in Wasm is poor](https://github.com/golang/go/issues/65440), because it tries to emulate goroutine scheduling in single-threaded Wasm, thus it need to add many dynamic jumps in code.
 - Dynamic stack resizing cannot be done.
 Golang does dynamic stack resizing so that new goroutines can be initialized with small stacks, reducing memory usage.